izlandman/jneumeth-2018/README.md

 ```
 This experiment does not run from a parameter file so all arguments must be passed with the function. **file_list** is the full path to a list of the features to be evaluated. **fusion_flag** controls if the match score-fusion function is carried out, where 0 is off and anything else is on. **save_folder** provides the location of where the results will be stored. **workers** tells Matlab how large to make the parallel computing workspace. **mixtures** [2 4 8 ...
 512] provides the size of Universal Background Models to build and evaluate. **iteations** controls the number of iterations for producing the UBMs and TVMs. **ds_factor** controls re-sampling when building the UBMs, this is generally set to 1. **eval_flag** controls GMM-UBM (0) or I-Vector evaluation (1).

+Each experiment should be saved in a separate file location.
+The tools used to process the results assume a single experiment per folder in order to produce the plots seen in the paper.
 ### Experiment 2

 ```